databio/pypiper/doc/source/hello-world.rst

  * output.txt
  * stats.tsv

-These files are explained in more detail in the next section, so head right on over to :doc:`outputs explained <outputs>` or to the :doc:`features list <features>`.
-If you're ready, you can also just dive right in with some :doc:`more in-depth tutorials <tutorials>`.
+These files are explained in more detail in the reference section :doc:`outputs explained <outputs>`.

+What's next?
+That depends on if you're interested in just *running* pypiper pipelines, or if you want to *develop* pypiper pipelines.
+The next sections are a series of HOW-TO articles that address each of these scenarios.